elixirsydney/elixirsydney/README.md

 A repo to store all the slides and resources from the Sydney Elixir Meetups.

-Open a PR with your slides for past meetups or a talk proposal for future ones.
+Open a PR with your slides for past meetups or open an issue with a talk proposal.

 Just the slides for now, but we can easily add a static site using github pages.